l-pan/find-a-classroom/README.md

 A smart web app that tells you which classrooms are free at a given time.

 #### Note
-This app is designed for students at Marianopolis College ONLY
+This app is made for students at Marianopolis College ONLY

 ## What it does?
 Need an empty classroom to chill with friends or do homework?
 "Find a Classroom" got your back.
 With a single click, "Find a Classroom" will display all available classrooms at the given moment!